 Rocky parts of the track.
 The image doesn't really represent the roughness.
 Only 1st gear ( low 4WD) slow speeds are possible, with lots of bouncing around.

-The junction point between Birthday Waterhole Track and the Hugh Gorge Track.
+The junction point between 4/5 Junction Track and the Hugh Gorge Track.

 Track going through riverbeds.
 These sections can be soft at times but are no problem for 4WD's.
 During heavy rains, such sections would be impassable.